bitjson/pmv3/readme.md

  <summary>Calculations</summary>

 1. Waste is `(764,000,000 inputs + 849,000,000 outputs) * 3 bytes + (323,000,000 transactions * 3 bytes)`.
 5.8 GB of 161 GB, or approx. 3.6% of historical blockchain data as block `683273` (2021-4-14).
-2. Schnorr signatures (65 bytes) and ECDSA signatures (70-73 bytes) are both reduced to 2 bytes per occurrence.
+2. Schnorr signatures (65 bytes) and ECDSA signatures (70-73 bytes) are both reduced to 2 bytes per subsequent occurrence.
 3. In P2PKH inputs contain 2 bytes of push operations, a signature (between 65 and 73 bytes), and a public key (33 bytes).
 Saving are between 100 and 108 bytes per duplicate P2PKH input.
 4. With signature aggregation, P2PKH inputs would likely contain 3 bytes of push operations (e.g. `<detached_signature_index sighash_byte> <public_key>`) and a public key (33 bytes).
 Before: 100-108 bytes.
 After: 36 bytes.
 Reduction: 64 to 72 bytes.
 5. See [analysis here](https://bitcoincore.org/en/2017/03/23/schnorr-signature-aggregation/#signature-aggregation).